ethereum/ethereum-org-website/README.md

 - One in `src/lambdas` where the logic will live.
 These are the ones that will be deployed to Netlify.
 These functions follow [this format](https://docs.netlify.com/functions/build-with-javascript/#synchronous-function-format).
 - One in `src/api` that will be just a wrapper around the previous one in order to be compatible with Gatsby functions.
 More on the [Gatbsy docs](https://www.gatsbyjs.com/docs/reference/functions/getting-started/) for the format they follow.

+Typically, you will develop and test functions in the Gatsby context, by running `yarn start`.

+In case you want to test them as if you were in a Netlify env, you can install the [Netlify CLI](https://docs.netlify.com/cli/get-started/) and run `netlify dev --framework=gatsby`.

 ### 6. Submit your PR

 - After your changes are committed to your GitHub fork, submit a pull request (PR) to the `dev` branch of the `ethereum/ethereum-org-website` repo